 - An in person Board of Directors meeting may take place at any Lone Star ASHI function or at the ASHI Annual Conference with three weeks notice from the President.

 - Voting at the annual meeting or special Membership meeting of the Chapter may be email, in person or by proxy.
-A signed and dated proxy shall be mailed, faxed or otherwise delivered to the Secretary before the commencement of the meeting.
-Proxies may be revoked by the maker prior to their being voted.
+A signed and dated proxy shall be delivered via email or otherwise delivered to the Secretary before the commencement of the meeting.
+Proxies may be withdrawn by the maker prior to their being voted.

-- A quorum at an electronic Board of Directors meeting shall consist of 25% of the paid membership and must include the President or Vice President and one other officer.
+- A quorum at an electronic Board of Directors meeting shall consist of 20% of the paid membership and must include the President or Vice President and one other officer.
 Members signing in the appropriate section will determine attendance of the meeting.
 Or, shall consist of at least a majority of the board members entitled to vote and voting in person shall constitute a quorum at any regular or special meeting of the Chapter.
 The quorum requirement also shall include attendance of the President or Vice President and one other officer.

 - An in person Board of Directors or membership meeting shall consist of at least a majority of the board members entitled to vote and voting in person shall constitute a quorum at any regular or special meeting of the Chapter.
 The quorum requirement also shall include attendance of the President or Vice President and one other officer.
 A Board member may attend a meeting by use of a conference telephone call in which all attendees can hear the caller and be heard by the caller.